matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 This bot is then responsible for monitoring the `power_level_mappings` state, and peeking into any spaces mentioned in the content.
-It can then issue new `m.room.power_levels` events whenever the membership of the spaces in question changes.
+It can then issue new `m.room.power_levels` events, updating the value of `auto_users`, whenever the membership of the spaces in question changes.

 It is possible that the admin bot is unable to perform the mapping (for example, the space cannot be peeked; or the membership of the space is so large